 So, make sure you obtain all the information that is freely available in the public domain.
 The CCS has undertaken stakeholder engagement and from these sessions has documented information on how they are going to progress with the bid process (e.g. timescales, phasing, “lotting” structure, commercial objectives etc).
 This information is available for EVERYONE on the following links:

 - CCS Supply Teachers Framework (scroll down to the bottom of the page and check out the PIN and the attached documents, particularly the Supply Teachers FAQ).
+There has also been a further update which doesn’t appear to be on their website, but which we would be happy to chat to you about).

 What preparation can I do in advance?